 Asset increases and $61.5 billion in contributions were not enough to close the deficit.
 With an 11.7% investment return in 2012, the Milliman 100 pension plans performed better than they expected—but it wasn’t enough to offset the ballooning deficit.
 Nor were contributions in excess of $60 billion.

 Record contributions in 2012—but not at the level expected.
 While the $61.5 billion in contributions during 2012 was significantly greater than most prior years, it exceeded the 2011 total by only $6.3 billion and the 2010 total by only $1.8 billion.
-The lower-than-expected contributions were likely due to plan sponsors electing to change their contribution strategy following the passage of the MAP-21 interest rate stabilization legislation.
+The lower-than-expected contributions were likely due to plan sponsors electing to change their contribution strategies following the passage of the Moving Ahead for Progress in the 21st Century Act (MAP-21) interest rate stabilization legislation.